-Our policy throughout the admissions process is to allocate the appropriate placement for the candidate so that he/she may benefit fully from the education we offer.
+Our policy throughout the admissions process is to allocate the appropriate placement for the candidate so that they may benefit fully from the education we offer.

-All students are supported in developing their English language skills by specialist teachers and are timetabled with up to ten periods of English lessons each week, both for academic and as an additional language purposes.
-Students whose English language skills are assessed as below that required to enable them to fully access the curriculum will be asked to complete a period of academic preparation at the College (usually 1-2 terms) before enrolling on his/her main course of study.
+All students are supported in developing their English language skills by specialist teachers and are timetabled with up to ten periods of English lessons each week, both for academic and additional language purposes.
+Students whose English language skills are assessed as below that required to enable them to fully access the curriculum will be asked to complete a period of academic preparation at the College (usually between 1-3 terms) before enrolling on their main course of study.
 Assessment is made through placement tests, transcripts and Skype interview with the student.

 Pre-GCSE – Year 9